joyetgeorge/Snake-Pygame/README.md

-# Space Invaders - Pygame
+# Snake - Pygame

-This is a basic functioning version of the arcade game Space Invaders build using Pyton and Pygame.
+This is a basic functioning version of the arcade game Snake build using Pyton and Pygame.

 ## Installation